AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: menu; edit --> paste

 :menuselection:`Edit --> Paste`
-  Paste the contents of the clipboard to the current cursor position.
+  Paste the contents of the clipboard at the current cursor position.

 .. index:: menu; edit --> paste previous

 :menuselection:`Edit --> Paste previous`
-  GPS stores a list of all the text that was previously copied into the clipboard through the use of :guilabel:`Copy` or :guilabel:`Cut`.
+  GPS stores a list of all the text that was previously copied to the clipboard through the use of :guilabel:`Copy` or :guilabel:`Cut`.

-  By default, if you press :guilabel:`Paste`, the newest text will be copied at the current position.
-But if you select :guilabel:`Paste Previous` immediately after (one or more times) you can instead paste text that was copied previously in the clipboard.
+  By default, if you press :guilabel:`Paste`, the newest text will be copied to the cursor's current position.
+If you pres :guilabel:`Paste Previous` (one or more times) immediately after that, you can instead paste the text that was previously copied to the clipboard.

-  For instance, if you copy through :menuselection:`Edit --> Copy` the text "First", then copy the text "Second", you can then select :menuselection:`Edit --> Paste` to insert "Second" at the current location.
+  For example, if you use :menuselection:`Edit --> Copy` to copy the text "First", then copy the text "Second", you can select :menuselection:`Edit --> Paste` to insert "Second" at the current cursor position.
 If you then select :menuselection:`Edit --> Paste Previous`, "Second" will be replaced by "First".

-  Selecting this menu several times will replace the text previously pasted by the previous one in the list saved in the clipboard.
-When reaching the end of this list, GPS will started from the beginning, and insert again the last text copied into the clipboard.
+  Selecting this menu several times replaces the text previously pasted by the previous one in the list saved in the clipboard.
+When reaching the end of this list, GPS starts from the beginning, and again inserts the last text that was copied to the clipboard.

   The size of this list is controlled by the :menuselection:`General --> Clipboard Size` :index:`preference <preferences; general --> clipboard